SantaXXL/Configuration-tutorials-macOS-shell-Python/Pyenv and virtualenv.md

 Tested on: May 2019

+This tutorial shows how to run virtualenv with specified Python version.

 1. Download and install [pyenv](https://github.com/pyenv/pyenv), on Mac the most convient way to do it is via homebrew:
 `$ brew install pyenv`